hammezii/heat-helper/README.md

 ## Documentation
 You can access the documentation **[here](https://hammezii.github.io/heat-helper/)**.

-The doumentation is a work in progress and will be updated with more examples of how to use `heat_helper`.
+The documentation is a work in progress and will be updated with more examples of how to use `heat_helper`.

 ## Contributing
 You are welcome to contribute to `heat_helper`.
 Please either submit an issue or a pull request.